Process incoming bank transactions

 |1.
 Select Make Adjustment.||2.
 Enter the details for the bank charges and then select Add and then select Match.|

-Payment on account.
-Use this for payments (or receipts) that don't match an invoice yet.
-They must remain outstanding until they can be allocated to an invoice.
+A payment on account remains outstanding until it is matched or allocated to an invoice.
 For example, you may receive a deposit for work that hasn't started yet or is ongoing.
-Select the transaction details in the For, What, Reference, and

 Use this when transferring money between bank accounts.
 This creates a transaction in both bank accounts.
 If both bank accounts use bank feeds, you'll need to discard or match the imported transaction from the other bank account.

 - Select Transfer.